 ♡ Healthy Flourless Chocolate Chunk Brownie Bites

-♡ …and the rest of Amy’s healthy brownie recipes!
+♡ …and the rest of Amy’s healthy brownie recipes and healthy chocolate recipes!

 I really enjoyed this recipe!
 Considering how healthy it is, it really satisfied my chocolate cravings!
 I will say it had a bit of a healthy taste which was probably mostly because of the whole wheat flour but I was still super satisfied with them.
 Not a very typical brownie texture as mine were very thin and had the texture of fudge than that of a brownie.
 I’ll definitely come back to this recipe next time I want a healthy brownie!